-Half Term Focus 1 Exploring writing, analysis, and effects - using a range of fiction and non-fiction texts, students will analyse and compare how writers create effect.
+Half Term Focus 1 Creative writing - students will study the techniques needed to craft and develop their narrative and descriptive writing skills.
+Exploring writing, analysis, and effects - using a range of fiction and non-fiction texts, students will analyse and compare how writers create effect.
 They will also continue to develop their own persuasive and creative writing skills.
-2 Literature in-depth - students will develop their essay writing skills by delving into the themes and effects created by Shakespeare, Dickes and Priestley, along with the poets of the 'Power and Conflict' anthology.
-3 Literature in-depth - students will develop their essay writing skills by delving into the themes and effects created by Shakespeare, Dickes and Priestley, along with the poets of the 'Power and Conflict' anthology and other poems.
-4 Exploring writing, analysis, and effects - using a range of fiction and non-fiction texts, students will analyse and compare how writers create effect.
+2 Literature in-depth - students will develop their essay writing skills by delving into the themes and effects created by Shakespeare, Dickens and Priestley, along with the poets of the 'Power and Conflict' anthology.
+3 Literature in-depth - students will develop their essay writing skills by delving into the themes and effects created by Shakespeare, Dickens and Priestley, along with the poets of the 'Power and Conflict' anthology and other poems.
+4 Exploring writing, analysis and effects - using a range of fiction and non-fiction texts, students will analyse and compare how writers create effect.
 They will also continue to develop their own persuasive and creative writing skills.
 Revision of key skills and knowledge in response to the needs of students following mock exams.
 5 Revision of key skills and knowledge in response to the needs of students following mock exams.
 6 N/A